1. What causes yellow nails?

 - Communal Shower Etiquette: Showers located in gyms, pools, and spas, in our opinion are better left alone.
 If possible, just wait until you get home to shower.
 However, if you’re in a pinch and need to use a communal shower, make sure to protect your feet, as these showers can be a breeding ground for fungi.
 Keeping a pair of cheap sandals in your car or gym bag is a great way to always make sure your feet are protected.

-- Use a Foot Powder or Spray: Medicated foot powders will not only keep your feet dry, but will also help to eliminate and prevent odor.
+- Use a Foot Powder or Spray: Foot powders will not only keep your feet dry, but will also help to eliminate and prevent odor.
 Foot powders help to prevent fungal infections and can also help eliminate existing conditions like athlete’s foot.
 This can be easily applied after stepping out of the shower.
 Just give it some time to dry before tossing on your socks for the day.

 Make sure to follow these simple tips and tricks to keep your nails looking amazing.
 People notice way more than you might think.
 Have them notice for all the right reasons.